-ST. JOHN'S EPISCOPAL CHURCH, the oldest church edifice standing in the Cleveland area, claims 1816 as its founding date, at the same meeting in BROOKLYN as TRINITY Parish.
+ST. JOHN'S EPISCOPAL CHURCH, the oldest church edifice standing in the Cleveland area, claims 1816 as its founding date, at the same meeting at the home of Phineas Shepherd in BROOKLYN as TRINITY Parish.
 When Trinity moved to the east side of the CUYAHOGA RIVER in 1826, several Brooklyn families left and in 1834 founded St. John's.
 They met in the Columbus Block in OHIO CITY until occupying the basement of their new church on the corner of Church and Wall (W. 26th) streets.
 A founding member of the parish, Hezekiah Eldredge, architect and master builder, contracted to construct the building of gray sandstone in the Gothic style, completed in 1838.

 A fire in 1866 left only the exterior walls standing.
 The reconstruction steepened the pitch of the roof and arranged the interior on a cruciform plan.
 In the late 19th century, a Gothic Revival parish house was added to the west of the building.
 In 1953 a tornado destroyed the roof and chancel, and the resulting restoration returned the interior to its original rectangular plan.